 - some rare skin cancers

-Your doctor outlines where the skin cancer is with a pen.
+Your doctor draws around the skin cancer with a pen.

-You then have an injection of medicine to numb the area (local anaesthetic).
-So you’re awake for your surgery.
+You’re awake for your surgery.
+But you have an injection of medicine to numb the area (local anaesthetic).

 The doctor removes the cancer tissue and a small amount of healthy tissue (the healthy margin).
 They put a dressing on the wound and ask you to wait.

-Your tissue is sent to the laboratory and a specialist doctor (pathologist) looks at it under a microscope.
+The doctor sends the tissue to the laboratory and a specialist doctor (pathologist) looks at it under a microscope.
 They look to see if any cancer might be left.
 You can wait for up to an hour to get these results.

-If the cancer is still there they inject more local anaesthetic in the area and remove more tissue.
+If the cancer is still there, the doctor injects more local anaesthetic in the area and removes more tissue.
 You then wait again.

 Your doctor will continue to remove more tissue until they are sure all the cancer has gone and there is a surrounding area of healthy cells.

-Once the doctor knows all your cancer has been removed they may leave your wound to heal naturally.
+Your doctor might leave your wound to heal without stitches.
 You’ll have a dressing on top to protect it.
-Or they may use stitches to close the wound.
-In some cases you have your wound repaired by another surgeon such as a plastic surgeon.
+Or they might use stitches to close the wound.
+In some cases, another surgeon (such as a plastic surgeon) repairs your wound.
 This might be on the same day or very soon afterwards.